ntujvang/simple_shell/README.md

 0x15.
 C - Simple Shell
 Shell made for Holberton School assignment.
-Red is a simple implementation of a shell in C.
+Conch is a simple implementation of a shell in C.